websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/importing-packages.md

 ## Automatic Package Imports

 [Workspace](../../developing-applications/tooling/liferay-workspace.md)-based projects from the tutorial examples (see [Module Projects](./module-projects.md)) or created using [Blade CLI](../../../developing-applications/tooling/blade-cli/generating-projects-with-blade-cli.md) or [Liferay Developer Studio](../../developing-applications/tooling/developer-studio.md) use [Bnd](http://bnd.bndtools.org/).
-When you build the project's JAR, Bnd detects the packages the module uses and generates a `META-INF/MANIFEST.MF` file and assigns the packages to an `Import-Package` header.
+A Gradle plugin invokes Bnd, which can then read the Gradle dependencies and resolve the imports.
+When you build the project's JAR, Bnd detects the packages the module uses, generates a `META-INF/MANIFEST.MF` file, and assigns the packages to an `Import-Package` header.
+In that sense, package import is automatic, because you must only define your dependencies in one place: the build script.

 ```note::
    Liferay's project templates use `a third-party Gradle plugin <https://github.com/TomDmitriev/gradle-bundle-plugin>`_ to invoke Bnd.